 Online Security Checklist for Mac Users

-Once upon a time, many people assumed that Macs were less susceptible to hacking and made no effort to improve their personal security.
-However, times have drastically changed and Mac users like all other web users have been subject to targeted cyber attacks in recent times.
-Interestingly, while the Mac is known for being very robust, not many users understand how to fine-tune their devices for optimum security.
+There were times when many people assumed that Mac computers were less susceptible to hacking based on the common thought that Apple's development team will make no effort to improve Mac security.
+However, things have drastically changed.
+And Mac users, who also share the same experience with all other web users, have been subject to targeted cyber attacks in recent times.
+But interestingly, while the Mac is known for being very robust, not many users understand how to fine-tune their devices for optimum security.

-This article explores some of the most important steps you should take to ensure your Mac security and keep your data safe.
-It also offers useful tips and recommendations to keep your Mac data safe.
+This article explores some of the most important steps you should take to ensure your Mac security.
+It also offers useful tips and recommendations to avoid getting hacked and therefore secure your privacy.

 1. Use a non-admin account for everyday activities

-From installing software, to deleting critical files, an admin account allows you to do everything on your Mac.
+From installing software to deleting critical files, an admin account allows you to do everything on your Mac.
 While this is usually great, it can be quite dangerous when your device falls into the wrong hands.
-For instance, when your Macbook is hacked from an admin user account, the hacker is essentially able to run your device like they own it.
+For instance, when your Macbook is hacked from an admin user account, the hacker is essentially able to take control of your device just like they are the owner.

-To ensure that this does not happen, you should aim to use a non-admin account for everyday activities.
+To ensure this harmful situation does not happen, it is advised to use a non-admin account for everyday activities.
 With a non-admin account, you should be able to install basic programs and still create necessary files and folders.
 In the event that you try to perform an activity that requires administrative permission, you can easily enter your admin username and password on your Mac when prompted.
 While this does not guarantee your laptop will not be hacked, it helps to limit the kind of damage that could be done in the event of an attack.

 The solution to this would be for you to set up a two-way firewall system that offers both inbound and outbound protection.
 There are many reliable third-party options to pick from so you may want to look around.